AviatrixSystems/Docs/HowTos/tgw_route_limit.rst

 |tgw_route_limit|

-After the VPN tunnel is created between TGW and CSR, run the following command at CSR to verify the BGP peer connection:
+After the VPN tunnel is created between TGW and CSR, run the following command at CSR to verify the BGP peer connection, where 169.254.11.233 is the TGW's BGP ID.:

 ::

  ip-10-10-0-106#show ip bgp neighbors 169.254.11.233 | include BGP state
    BGP state = Established

-..
-Note:: 169.254.11.233 is TGW's BGP ID

 Turn on BGP debug on CSR and then configure CSR to advertise 101 routes to TGW through BGP.
 CSR shows the following BGP debug messages: